-The Society consists of 3,000 elected Fellows who are distinguished in their fields of archaeology, architectural or art history, or other antiquarian subject matters across the academic, charitable, heritage and private sectors.
+The Society consists of over 3,000 elected Fellows who are distinguished in their fields of archaeology, architectural or art history, or other antiquarian subject matters across the academic, charitable, heritage and private sectors.

 Further down this page, you can find information about:

 Visit About Us > Our History to find a list of our past presidents!

 Connect with the Fellowship

 You can browse our Fellows or search for specific Fellows and find limited information about who they are.
 If contact information is not provided, you may contact the Society (email@example.com), and we will endeavour to get in touch on your behalf.

 Fellows, if you wish to know more about other Fellows, please log in to the secure, password-protected area of the site, where you have access to more information.

 - Dr Robert McCormick Adams (USA), Anthropologist & archaeologist – Middle East & Mexico

 - Prof Pierre Amiet (France), Assyriologist; conservateur en chef honoraire, Louvre